Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

  *  Host sends data through PCI on write interface for processing and only once the data transfer completes the enqueued kernel can kick starts compute unit.

- * Once the compute unit finishes processing current batch of input data only then  output data produced by kernel requested by host enqueue start to flow.
+ * Once the compute unit finishes processing current batch of input data only then output data produced by kernel requested by host using enqueue command start to flow.

- * Whole of this cycle then repeats again and again till all batches of input are processed.
+ * Whole of this cycle then repeats till all batches of input are processed.

  One very important thing to note is that host does all of these transactions sequentially, only initiating new transaction (task getting enqueued on command queue) after previous one is finished.
 Given that most of the PCI and DDR interfaces have support for full duplex transports, one can preform a number of optimizations using the dependency analysis.

  ### Task Dependency Analysis

   - **Input Data:** The host side writes to device memory can continue in background back to back since it is input data coming from host to device for processing and has no dependencies

-  - **Kernel Compute:** Kernel can be enqueued with dependency on corresponding input data and can kick start as soon as this data is transferred to device
+  - **Kernel Compute:** Kernel can be enqueued with dependency on corresponding input data block and can kick start as soon as this data block is transferred to device

-  - **Output Data Transfer to Host:** Next Kernels Compute has no dependency on output data calculated by current kernel call and transferred back to host.
+  - **Output Data Transfer to Host:** Next Kernels Compute has no dependency on output data block calculated by current kernel call and which will be transferred back to host.
 The output data transfer for current compute can continue in background while next kernel compute can start.

- In a nutshell, this dependency analysis clarifies and reveals that while the kernel is processing, the current data block host can start sending next input data block for next kernel compute.
-The kernel/CU can start processing next input data block as soon as it becomes available.
-The output data transfer to host (produced by kernel/CU execution) can start as soon as current kernel/CU call finishes and continue in background while kernel/CU starts processing next input block.
+ In nutshell this dependency analysis clarifies and reveals that:
+  - While kernel is processing current data block host can start sending next input data block for next kernel compute
+  - kernel/CU can start processing next input data block as soon as it becomes available
+  - the output data transfer to host (produced by kernel/CU execution) can start as soon as current kernel/CU call finishes and continue in background while kernel/CU starts processing next input block.

 Once these fact have been identified, one can capture relevant and required dependencies on host side and improve the performance considerably.